credpath/credpath.github.io/_pages/cv.md

     <b> <i> Abstract: </i> </b>
   </summary>

 <i>How does spousal visa access affect couple formation?
-I answer by exploiting a change in the federal government's definition of spouse: following \textit{United States v.
-Windsor}, same-sex couples gained access to spousal visas.
+I answer by exploiting a change in the federal government's definition of spouse: following </i>United States v.
+Windsor<i>, same-sex couples gained access to spousal visas.
 I estimate this causes a 36% increase in couples and a 72% increase in marriage rates for mixed-citizenship same-sex couples, accounting for aggregate changes in other same-sex and mixed-citizenship couples using a triple difference design.
 Transfers, insurance, or fraud do not explain the results.
 Informal calculations suggest that 1.5 million people have partners thanks to spousal visas.
 I also find suggestive evidence consistent with improved match quality. </i>

 </details>